donnacamos/donnacamos.github.io/_posts/2019-05-23-my_first_ruby_cli_data_gem.markdown

 If I had to do this over again, here are the steps I would use to be more systematic in my approach:
 ### 1. Set Up the Gem
 The CLI Gem I created is called 'Makeup-Sales-CLI-Gem.'
 It lets you see the sales going on at Ulta Beauty's website.
 First, set up a new Github repository.
-Watch this video to help you set up your project in the IDE https://www.youtube.com/watch?time_continue=317&v=YZNXWWHUO-E.
+Watch this [video](https://www.youtube.com/watch?time_continue=317&v=YZNXWWHUO-E) to help you set up your project in the IDE.
 Now that the Github repository is set up you need to make sure your folders and files are set up.
 I named the gem 'Makeup-Sales-CLI-Gem'.
 Within that gem I had three folders: bin, config, and makeup-sales.
 Setting up the gem should be straightforward but unless you put the right gems (e.g. nokogiri) in the right files, you'll continue to run into errors.